Krista L. Kaups, MD, MSc, FACS

 Although the clinical care and didactic instruction are the backbone of this experience, the Fellow concurrently participates in research and administrative activities.
 A Fellow is expected to take advantage of the wealth of clinical and trauma registry data available for clinical research.
 In addition, the SCC Fellow is directly involved in medical education.
 It is anticipated that this fellowship experience will result in a well-rounded surgeon who has the tools for leadership positions in Surgical Critical Care/Trauma Surgery and who has learned to function in an intensive care unit (ICU), providing quality and effective care.
 Upon successful completion the fellow will be eligible to sit for the ABS Surgical Critical Care Examination.

-There are ten core faculty affiliated with the Surgical Critical Care Fellowship program.
+There are twelve core faculty affiliated with the Surgical Critical Care Fellowship program.

 All faculty are critical care board certified surgeons and are active in all aspects of trauma, surgical care, emergency general surgery.